 Project WILD Safe Learning & Resonsible Recreation Activity Adaptations provide a collection of ideas for implementing Project WILD activities online as well as in when in-person when social distancing is a priority.

+The four adapted field investigations are courtesy of Kerry Wixted, Maryland Project WILD Coordinator.
 Many of WILD's field investigations make it easy to have students go through activities on their own.

 Seed Need (Project WILD page 117; student pages here)